DMH-biodatasci/SegMantX/README.md

 > **Dustin M Hanke, Tal Dagan**, "Title of Paper," *Journal Name*, Year, DOI: [DOI link]

 ## 📥 Installation

-To install SegMantX, follow these steps:
+SegMantX can be installed using conda or is available via Docker.

 ### Prerequisites
-Ensure you have Anaconda or Miniconda installed.
+- Miniconda or
+- Docker

-### Installation Steps
+### Suggested installations

 ### 1. Platform-independent installation
 ```bash